The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - second note: one short detail

-- page underneath: the longer memory
+- page underneath: one complete memory sentence

 Example stack